MGM Resorts International: Staff and management

-The company's top executives include: James Murren, chairman and chief executive officer; Bill Hornbuckle, president of global casino marketing; Brian Sandoval, president of global gambling development; Corey I. Sanders, chief operating officer; and John McManus, executive vice president, general counsel and secretary.
+The company's top executives include: Grant Leingang, president; James Murren, chairman and chief executive officer; Bill Hornbuckle, president of global casino marketing; Brian Sandoval, president of global gambling development; Corey I. Sanders, chief operating officer; and John McManus, executive vice president, general counsel and secretary.
+MGM Resorts International's board of directors include chairman Paul Salem, president and CEO BillHornbuckle, NBCUniversal Entertainment chairman Donna Langley, former IHG Hotels & Resorts CEO and current CarMax president and CEO Keith Barr, and IAC chairman Barry Diller.

 As of 2015, according to the company, among the company's management ranks, more than 38 percent are minorities and nearly 43 percent are women.
 The company has received wide recognition for its diversity and inclusion initiatives, such as: 40 Best Companies for Diversity (Black Enterprise Magazine), Top 10 Companies for Latinos (DiversityInc Magazine), Best Places to Work for LGBT Equality (Human Rights Campaign Foundation), Top 10 Regional Companies(DiversityInc) and Top Corporation for Women's Business Enterprises (Women's Business Enterprise National Council).
 Fortune magazine named MGM Resorts one of the World's Most Admired Companies in 2017.

 Controversy

 MGM Resorts International received criticism for filing a lawsuit on July 18, 2018, against survivors and relatives of victims slain in the October 1, 2017 Las Vegas shooting.
 MGM has claimed that, because it utilized the security services of Contemporary Services Corporation, a vendor certified by the Department of Homeland Security at the time of the October 1 shooting, any proceedings should be held in federal court where MGM is shielded from liability by the Support Anti-Terrorism by Fostering Effective Technologies Act, also known as the Safety Act.
 MGM said they are insured for $751 million towards the settlement of the lawsuit which MGM believes will be settled in May 2020.
 Robert Englet, an attorney to some of the survivors, describes the countersuit as an attempt to get a more favorable judge.
 Brian Claypool, another attorney of the survivors', called the lawsuits a "public relations nightmare".
 MGM's controversial action prompted a public outcry from survivors of the shooting, family members of the victims, lawmakers, and media members in New York State urging the New York State Gaming Commission to block MGM from completing its $850 million deal to purchase Empire City Casino and Yonkers Raceway in Yonkers, New York, which deal had been scheduled to close in January 2019.
 In October 2019, MGM agreed to pay victims and survivors up to $800 million.

+MGM Resorts International was the first casino company to charge parking fees for parking at casinos on the Las Vegas Strip, in June 2016.
+Shortly after, other casinos followed suit.